Tips for Creating EngagementLast Updated: April 06, 2019

 Tip 3: Extended Learning

-Encourage colleagues or students to find their personal footprint and explore new business opportunities:
+Encourage participants to find their personal footprint and explore new sustainable opportunities:

 - Calculate your footprint in the Climate Calculator.
 Reflect upon the emissions from different categories, and see the effect of changing a habit in one category.